Fresh Cut Fries Cooked in Beef Tallow

-There are a few things that make these beef tallow french fries truly incredible.
-Double frying them is a big part of that.
-The fries are soaked in a sugary solution and fried, then allowed to rest a bit.
+The fries are first soaked in a sugary solution, fried, then allowed to rest a bit.
+This helps create fries that are golden brown.
 Then they are fried a second time in hot oil with some Wagyu Beef Tallow.
-The beef tallow imparts a deep and rich taste to the fries that is just unbeatable.
-This is how some truly famous restaurant chains made their fries.
-Give these a try.
+The beef tallow imparts a deep, rich taste to the fries that is just unbeatable.
+Surprisingly, it doesn't take much beef tallow at all.

 Cut the Potatoes Evenly for Perfect Beef Tallow French Fries